ngobibibnbe/anomaly-detection-in-data-stream/README.md

 On multivariate datasets:
 python test_multivariate.py name-of-the-method-to-test

--The name of methods are the following:
+The name of methods are the following:
   MILOF for MILOF
   ARIMAFD for online ARIMA
   HS-tree for Hs-tree